Understanding The Physical Symptoms Of An Anxiety Attack

 Symptoms of an anxiety attack

-Overwhelming sense of panic
+An overwhelming sense of panic

-Feeling like you’re no longer in control
+A belief that you’re no longer in control

 During an anxiety attack, you may believe that you’ve lost control.
-This can be overwhelming, but it may be helpful to remember that the attack will pass.
+This symptom can be overwhelming, but it may be helpful to remember that the attack will pass.

 Chest pains and heart palpitations